doctorfree/nvim-lazyman/README.md

 ##### Theme configuration

-The `nvim-lazyman` Neovim configuration includes pre-configured support for several themes including support for statusline and tabline theme coordination.
+The `nvim-Lazyman` Neovim configuration includes pre-configured support for several themes including support for statusline and tabline theme coordination.
 The active theme and colorscheme is selected in `configuration.lua` by setting `conf.theme`.
 For themes that support different styles, the theme style is selected by setting